guy16510/angular-get-local-friends/README.md

     - add bio about user
     - add spirit animal that user is, and what they are looking for
 - add social share badge.

+- AMPLIFY
+    - update all chat to leverage permissions based on array of strings.
+        - I would add now, however, i'm working I will mess with it more then working on the overall functionality.